 Sowing: Sow at around 20°C, in Late Winter/Early Spring or in Late Summer/Early Autumn.

 Sow in a good quality seed compost, just covering the seed with sieved free draining potting soil or vermiculite.
 Germination 30 days at 20°C (70°F).

 You may need to water your plants on a daily basis during the hottest summer months.
 During the winter the roots should be kept moist.
-It is fairly drought tolerant, but in the first year it will need a lot of water as it gets established.
+The plant is fairly drought tolerant, but in the first year it will need a lot of water as it gets established.
 Add water-absorbing polymers to the soil if necessary-- just make sure that it stays moist.
-Drainage is critical, it must drain well in the winter or the plant will rot.
+Drainage is critical -- it must drain well in the winter or the plant will rot.

-Trellis, fences, walls, pergolas, arbors, walls and trees.
+Trellis, fences, walls, pergolas, arbours, walls and trees.
 Useful as a screening plant for covering fences or buildings.
 Can also be planted to sprawl over and through large shrubs.

-I can only guess that his plant was named as a tribute to the group that wrote the song ‘Radar Love’ in 1973 -- 'Golden Earring'.
+I can only guess that his plant was named as a tribute to the group ‘Golden Earring’, who wrote the song ‘Radar Love’ in 1973.
 Obviously...
-I'm not old enough to remember them, but you can watch the video which is currently on YouTube - or listen while you plant !
+I'm not old enough to remember them, but you can watch the video which is currently on YouTube - or listen while you plant.